Seven Moments Screenplay Analysis

 (775) 39l-l42l

 I can analyze your screenplay and provide detailed feedback.
-Turn around time is 7 to 10 business days.
+Turn around time is 7 to 10 business days (or longer, depending on my schedule).
 Price is $3,500 for a screenplay up to 120 pages.
 My input is geared towards a production company that is about to take a screenplay into production (or possibly an actor trying to discern which screenplay to move forward with).

 _______________________

-I've analyzed thousands of movies.
+I've studied thousands of movies.
 I know what excites an audience and what puts an audience to sleep.

 Please note: I do not provide cover.
 You can buy cover from hundreds of different online sources for a relatively inexpensive price.
 The analysis I provide can only be performed by me or by someone who has thoroughly studied the Seven Moments.